kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 ### 1. Optimize Dockerfile (make it more lightweight)
 ```
-To optimize it, it means we have to make the Dockerfile as lightweight
+To optimize it, it means I have to make the Dockerfile as lightweight
 as possible and the benefits to this is to reduce the attack area and
 improve the security of the overall application.
 The methods implemented involves:

 - Using a specific base image that matches the requirements of the
 application in production

-- when using the COPY command, we make sure we copy the necessary files
+- when using the COPY command, I made sure I copied the necessary files
 for the building and running of the application

 - Combining the RUN command instead of using multiple RUN commands,